Italy is full of beautiful beaches and on this site and our Piedmont, Sardinia and Liguria site we feature many of the best beaches in Italy.

-Venice is not famous for its beaches but nearby you will find some really rather decent beaches, Albarella private island beach is probably the best of the beaches near Venice although the spa town of Bibione has a very decent beach.
+Venice is not famous for its beaches but nearby you will find some really rather decent beaches, Albarella private island beach is probably the best of the beaches near Venice although the spa town of Bibione has a very decent beach and so does Sottomarina.

 Albarella Island requires you to stay on the island to be able to access the beach and all the facilities.
 The Albarella Beach Resort hotel is your best option.

 In Bibione I would recommend the Hotel Bellevue which is right on the beach.

 For more on the beaches and the towns mentioned, plus others too, click here.